zeroc-ice/ice-demos/js/README.md

 following command to install several dependencies:

     npm install

 This command builds the Slice-to-JavaScript compiler (`slice2js`) from source and requires a supported C++ compiler.

+If you want to build the demos using the Ice source distribution, you must set `ICE_HOME` environment variable with the path name of the Ice source directory and pass `--only=dev` argument to `npm install`:

+    > export ICE_HOME=~/ice
+    > npm install --only=dev

 Now use gulp to build the demos: